thomasgolian/network-engineering-labs/ospf-multi-area-cost-backbone-fail-lab/README.md

 <br>

-I can't see router-IDs for 6.6.6.6 and 7.7.7.7.
-They are missing in R3's LSDB.
-Router's only store full LSAs (Type 1 & Type 2) for intra-area routers.
-Why?
-Scalability.
-LSDB would be too massive in large networks.
+Router IDs 6.6.6.6 and 7.7.7.7 are not present in R3’s LSDB.
+This is because OSPF routers maintain detailed LSAs (Type 1 and Type 2) only for routers within the same area.
+Inter-area routes are summarized instead, which improves scalability and prevents the LSDB from becoming excessively large.

 Verifying Link State Database on R3: